pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 * Use the instructions in [License declarations for standalone containers](#standaloneLic) below when bringing up standalone containers.

+* Use the instructions in [Passing a license as a Kubernetes secret](#k8sLic) to use an existing license with Kubernetes.

 <a name="stacksLic"></a>
 ## License declarations for stacks